sympy/sympy/doc/src/guides/custom-functions.md

 True
 ```

-It's worth checking if the assumptions system can deduce something
+It's always worth checking if the assumptions system can deduce something
 automatically before manually coding it.

 Finally, a word of warning: be very careful about correctness when coding